WARNING! I posted some things on this page which might seem… offensive to some people.

 IF YOU DON’T NEED TO USE A WEAPON IN AN ALTERCATION, DON’T USE IT!!!

-If you’re the type of person who likes to walk around in your camouflage pants with your “TACTICAL” knife in your pocket, ready for WAR, and you’re a civilian in a nice suburban setting, then once again, I want you to click HERE, and watch this clip over and over, because the LAST thing you need is another tool to make you yet “more deadly” than you already are.
+…And you’re a civilian in a nice suburban setting, then once again, I want you to click HERE, and watch this clip over and over, and then click HERE, because frankly,

 OKAY.
 NOW LET’S DO THIS.